vasser/rotten-deps/README.md

 ### Using rodeps in NPM postinstall hook

 It is possible to run `rodeps` on every install command in the project.
-In that case after `npm install` or `npm ci` command will appear result of outdated dependencies analysis.
+In that case after `npm install` or `npm ci` command will print the result of outdated dependencies analysis.
 This can be enabled by adding this script to the `package.json` file:

 ```json
 "scripts": {